 The SPS was a possibility I actually considered, so I send a wee request for more information and a couple of questions, result, no reply.
 Nothing.
 Of that I am glad, as once again they jumped on the independence bandwagon and are somewhat just another version of the SWP.

 So I then revert to type, as a whole host of my family, had been members of the old CPGB.
 My Great uncle Peter Aird, was jailed in 1926, during the National Strike.
 I remember the debates I had with my uncles when I was an Anarchist and “Communism” was the enemy of all.
 Kronstad, Spain, etc, etc. Very good debates but even more learning for me of class politics.
 This was where I was to originally discover Marx, Engels and Lenin.
 Where reasoned debate and education from them made me research and up my game politically, so I could counter their arguments.
-I think were doing no more than educating me as they went (fly auld buggers).
+I think they were doing no more than educating me as they went (fly auld buggers).
 But it worked, it forced me to question everything.
 Read and research before debating.
 But I could never come to terms with the implied Stalinist stance of the old CPGB.

 So I go onto the Communist Party of Britain web site and read through loads of the documents there.
 I read Britain’s Road to Socialism and actually like what I find.
 Mind made up I apply to join the CPB.
 What do I find when I receive a reply.
 People with largely the same beliefs as myself, a common view on nationalism and self determination, and a bunch of people that actually get out there and work their arses off every day, week and year in the face of all kinds of abuse.
 A political home for me at last.